xtermjs/xtermjs.org/_docs/guides/hooks.md

   Still expected errors should be properly guarded as usual for promised code (skipped in examples above for better readability).

-_Given all those limitations, what are strong indicators to actually use an async handler?_
+_Given all those limitations, what are indicators to actually use an async handler?_
 - any functionality depending on async browser interfaces to overcome their "viral" nature
 - handlers with perceivable negative impact on mainthread performance (high computation needs or busy waiting conditions)